9/4/15 Update: Menu updated.

 The Baked Sweet Potato is only offered when it’s “in season.”

-- Lines are usually short, making it easy to pick up a quick beverage or snack.
+- Lines are usually short or nonexistent, making it easy to pick up a quick beverage or snack.

 - Since Disney added more tables and took away the chairs with backs, seating is more plentiful, but also more uncomfortable.